Optimal Number of Choices in Rating Contexts: Introduction

-While we are not aware of prior theoretical study of our problem, there have been experimental studies on the optimal number of options on a ``Likert scale''~\cite{Likert32:Technique,Matell71:Optimal,Wildt78:Determinants,Cox80:Optimal,Friedman81:Comparison}.
+While we are not aware of prior theoretical study of our exact problem, there have been experimental studies on the optimal number of options on a ``Likert scale''~\cite{Likert32:Technique,Matell71:Optimal,Wildt78:Determinants,Cox80:Optimal,Friedman81:Comparison}.
 The general conclusion is that ``the optimal number of scale categories is content specific and a function of the conditions of measurement.''~\cite{Garland91:Mid-point} There has been study of whether including a ``mid-point'' option (i.e., the middle choice from an odd number) is beneficial.
 One experiment demonstrated that the use of the mid-point category decreases as the number of choices increases: 20\% of respondents choose the mid-point for 3 and 5 options while only 7\% did for $7,9,\ldots,19$~\cite{Matell72:Optimal}.
 They conclude that it is preferable to either not include a mid-point at all or use a large number of options.
 Subsequent experiments demonstrated that eliminating a mid-point can reduce social desirability bias which results from respondents' desires to please the interviewer or not give a perceived socially unacceptable answer~\cite{Garland91:Mid-point}.
 There has also been significant research on questionnaire design and the concept of ``feeling thermometers,'' particularly from the fields of psychology and sociology~\cite{Sudman96:Thinking,McKennell74:Surveying,Lewis17:User,Preston00:Optimal,Lozano08:Effect,Lehman72:Three}.
-One study concludes: ``in the measurement of satisfaction with various domains of life, 11-point scales clearly are more reliable than comparable 7-point scales''~\cite{Alwin97:Feeling}.
+One study concludes from experimental data: ``in the measurement of satisfaction with various domains of life, 11-point scales clearly are more reliable than comparable 7-point scales''~\cite{Alwin97:Feeling}.
 Another study shows that ``people are more likely to purchase gourmet jams or chocolates or to undertake optional class essay assignments when offered a limited array of 6 choices rather than a more extensive array of 24 or 30 choices''~\cite{Iyengar01:When}.
+Since the experimental conclusions are dependent on the specific datasets and seem to vary from domain to domain, we choose to focus on formulating theoretical models and computational simulations, though we also include results and discussion from several datasets.